VIZIO SB3851-D0 Review

 The VIZIO SB3851-D0 earned an above average overall score in our testing, which you can see in the table above.
 Below we run through all of the different tests we used to calculate those overall scores, and discuss how the VIZIO fared in each.

 We would describe the VIZIO's sound quality as good but not great.
-This earned it a score of 6 out of 10 in this metric.

 This represents a huge step up from the sound quality of your TV's built-in speakers with deep bass, a wide dynamic range, and great clarity.
 Sure, top scoring models like the Sonos Playbar perform better in almost all of these respects, but the VIZIO gets close.
 If the Sonos is 100% better than average built-in TV speakers, we'd say that the VIZIO sound about 60% better, and costs a third of what the Sonos costs.
 The VIZIO also offers true 5.1 surround sound, something the Sonos does not, and its external subwoofer actually gives it slightly better bass than the Sonos.